Macoron/macoron.github.io/_projects/9_simple_liquid.md

 category: open source
 ---

-My project of Simple Liquid Simulation framework for Unity3D.
+While working on a VR game prototype, I required a fast and straightforward liquid simulation that could run on a VR mobile headset.
+So I developed the Simple Liquid Simulation framework for Unity and published it open-source.

 Main features: